Santos Air Force Base

-Santos Air Force Base – BAST (IATA: SSZ, ICAO: SBST) is a base of the Brazilian Air Force, located in Guarujá, Brazil.
+The Santos Air Force Base – BAST (IATA: SSZ, ICAO: SBST) is a base of the Brazilian Air Force, located in Guarujá, Brazil.

-It will share some facilities with Guarujá Civil Metropolitan Aerodrome.
+It will share some facilities with the Guarujá Civil Metropolitan Aerodrome.

 Units

-Since January 2017 there are no permanent flying units assigned to Santos Air Force Base.
+Since January 2017 there are no permanent flying units assigned to the Santos Air Force Base.
 Whenever needed, the aerodrome is used as a support facility to other air units of the Brazilian Air Force, Navy and Army.